bitnami/charts-syncer/README.md

 ## License

-Copyright &copy; 2023 VMware Inc
+Copyright &copy; 2023 VMware, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.